 Bernstein’s score for his deeply touching first opera is heavily influenced by the syncopated rhythms of jazz and by the distinctive American vernacular of Hollywood and Broadway.

-The Space has recently captured this production, which will available with audio description and captions in order to make the work accessible to the widest possible audience.
+The Space has recently captured this production, which will be available with audio description, sign interpretation and captions in order to make the work accessible to the widest possible audience.